orden-gg/fireball/README.md

 1. install docker for your platform, you can use either [docker desktop](https://docs.docker.com/desktop/)
 2. clone this repo and build the docker image from a repos root folder: `docker build -t image_local_name .`
 3. run image locally `docker run -dp 8080:8080 local_name`
-4. client should be accesable on [localhost:8080](http://localhost:8080/)
+4. client should be accessible on [localhost:8080](http://localhost:8080/)

 ### local deployment